pijamarda/Porra_Django/README.md

 1. Clone repo:
 *git clone https://github.com/pijamarda/Porra_Django*

+2. Add user 'zeneke' to the system:
+*sudo adduser zeneke*

-2. Configure PostgreSQL
+3. Configure PostgreSQL
 *sudo su - postgres*
 *createuser --interactive zeneke*
 *Shall the new role be a superuser? (y/n) y*
+Change the password of the user created:
+*psql*
+*alter user zeneke password 'p0rr4lds';*
+*create database porra_proyect;*
+*grant all privileges on database porra_proyect to zeneke;*
+*\q*
 *exit*
-*createdb -U zeneke porra_proyect*
-Now we restore the backup executing the script:
+Now we restore the backup executing the script as the user 'zeneke':
+*su - zeneke*
-*cd script*
+*cd ..porra_django/script*
 *restoredb.sh*
-Change the password of the user created:
-*psql porra_proyect*
-*alter user zeneke password 'p0rr4lds';*

-3. virtualENV
+4. virtualENV
 Go to the project directory
 *cd Porra_Django*
 create virtualenv:
-*virtualenv-3.5 virtualPorra*
+*virtualenv virtualPorra*
 then activate:
 *source virtualPorra/bin/activate*

-4. Install django packages:
+5. Install django packages:
 *pip install -r requirements.txt*

-5. And we test if everything is ok running Django:
+6. And we test if everything is ok running Django:
 *python porrasite/manage.py runserver*

-6. Modify the settings.py on the project folder, to serve static files in development:
+7. Modify the settings.py on the project folder, to serve static files in development:
 *vim porrasite/porrasite/settings.py*
 and modify:
 *STATICFILES_DIRS* directive with the current PATH of static files
 *'/home/zeneke/data/proyectos/django/porra_django/porrasite/static/',*

-7. To deactivate the virtial env type:
+8. To deactivate the virtial env type:
 *deactivate*